The Church of St Mary the Virgin Great Plumstead

 The Church of Saints Gervase and Protase Little Plumstead

-This Grade II* listed church, which has a seating capacity of approximately 130, is dedicated to the 2nd century Milanese twin brothers Gervase and Protase – the first martyrs of Milan, their feast day is 19th of June and this dedication is unique in England.
-The flint round tower, which displays Anglo-Saxon features and a rare ‘squint’, of this church with 900 year old origins is set in a quiet walled churchyard, which has the main burial ground for the civil parish.
-The majority of the mental health hospital, which was built on the parkland of the Hall adjoining the churchyard, was partitioned and sold for housing development after the more able of the residents were relocated ‘to live in the community’ as a result of the Care in the Community Policy.
+This Grade II* listed church, which has a seating capacity of approximately 130, is dedicated to the 2nd-century Milanese twin brothers Gervase and Protase – the first martyrs of Milan, their feast day is the 19th of June and this dedication is unique in England.
+The flint round tower, which displays Anglo-Saxon features and a rare ‘squint’, of this church with 900-year-old origins is set in a quiet walled churchyard, which has the main burial ground for the civil parish.
+The majority of the mental health hospital, which was built on the parkland of the Hall adjoining the churchyard, was partitioned and sold for housing development after the more able of the residents were relocated ‘to live in the community as a result of the Care in the Community Policy.
 The ongoing programme of house building has already given us many new neighbours very close by.
 What was an isolated village church, now with the village school alongside, will be surrounded by development on three sides.

 Little Plumstead VA Primary School (to the SE of the church) was opened on 31 October 2011 replacing the old village school.
 The Rector has always been a Governor.
 The school is a ‘flagship’ school in the Diocese and a key holder of the church which it uses often as a site-specific study centre.
 The church is now designated as the immediate place of safety in the event of an emergency.
 Worship assemblies take place twice a term in the church which fills the building to bursting point.
 Members of the church have manned ‘prayer spaces’ in the school and there is a two-way prayer link between us.